lando/lando/docs/guides/how-do-i-configure-a-lando-recipe.md

   webroot: .
 ```

-By using the `config` key in the `lando.yml` file we can configure aspects of our app to say match your production instance.
-For example say our production server
+By using the `config` key in the `lando.yml` file you can configure aspects of your app to say match the production instance.
+For example say your production server
-is using PHP 5.6; we can set that under the `config` key like so:
+is using PHP 5.6; you can set that under the `config` key like so:

 ```yaml
 name: mylamp